 f.
 The future (neuro)society – where are we heading to?
 Opportunities,

 challenges, risks; afforded by our increased understanding of

 - study of literature

-Toetsvorm- Assignments + other contributions in class (40%)
+Toetsvorm- Oral summaries + discussions in class (20%)

-The assignments and other contributions in the classroom are evaluated
+The summaries and discussions in the classroom are evaluated on the

 - Overall quality of summaries (clarity, succinctness, focus)